Is Shingles Contagious? Causes, Symptoms & Treatment Explained | Gleneagles Hospitals

 1. Burning or Shooting Pain, Tingling, or Itching

-Early signs of shingles often involve unusual sensations in the skin where the rash will later develop.
-This includes burning pain, sharp shooting pain, or a tingling sensation.
-These symptoms may feel like a constant itch or irritation, which can make the affected area sensitive to touch.
+Early signs of shingles often involve unusual sensations such as burning pain, sharp shooting pain, or a tingling sensation in the area where the rash will later appear.
+These early symptoms may feel like a constant itch or irritation, which can make the affected area sensitive to touch.
 In some cases, people describe the pain as severe, resembling nerve damage or a deep internal ache.

 2. Pain on One Side of the Body or Face

-Shingles typically affect only one side of the body because the virus reactivates in a specific nerve pathway.
+Shingles typically affects only one side of the body because the varicella-zoster virus reactivates in a specific nerve pathway.
 This is why the pain and subsequent rash do not cross the midline of the body.
 The one-sided pain is a key characteristic, helping distinguish shingles from other skin conditions.

 3. Rash and Blisters